rgayvert/zgallery/assets/source/Demos/Overview.md

 The key to reactive content is the *ViewList* pseudocomponent.
 A ViewList contains a reactive array along with a childID function and a childCreator function.
 As the array changes, the ViewList will update the list of children to match the array, preserving children with matching ids.

-Note also that in this example, the key reactive values and associated logic are placed in a  model class (which is usually in a different file).
+Note also that in this example, the key reactive values and associated logic are placed in a model class.
 This provides a clean model-view separation.
 Components are implemented as functions, and models as classes.

 These two examples are intended to illustrate the key constructs in Zaffre.
 But the real advantage of using a declarative, reactive, compositional approach is more evident in higher-level abstractions.
 For example, a typical CRUD interface typically involves tables and forms.